Hubs-Foundation/hubs-cloud/community-edition/readme.md

 To deploy to your K8s cluster on your chosen hosting solution, follow these steps:

-- Add your chosen values into `input-values.yaml`
+- In `input-values.yaml` edit `HUB_DOMAIN`, `ADM_EMAIL`, `SMTP_SERVER`, `SMTP_PORT`, `SMTP_USER`, `SMTP_PASS` and optionally `SKETCHFAB_API_KEY` with the values for your site.
-- Run `npm run gen-hcce && kubectl apply -f hcce.yaml`
+- Run `npm run gen-hcce && npm run apply` to generate your configuration in `hcce.yaml` and apply it to your K8s cluster.
+From the output read your load balancer's external IP address.
 - Expose the services

-  - Run `kubectl -n <hcce_namespace> get svc lb` to find your load balancer's external ip
-  - On your DNS service, create four A-records to route your domains to the external ip of your K8s cluster
+  - On your DNS service, create four A-records to route your domains to the external IP address of your load balancer
     - <root_domain>
     - assets.<root_domain>
     - stream.<root_domain>